Take a sneak peek at these email marketing stats most brands analyze, then you’ll understand why emails are integrated into their marketing strategy.

 Eighteen percent of marketers confess that for every one euro spent, they make more than seventy euros in return.

-It’s only a little percent of marketers that enjoy this high returns on email marketing, meaning they must be doing something different from the majority of other marketers.
+It’s only a few percent of marketers enjoying these high returns on email marketing, meaning they must be doing something different from the majority of other marketers.

 The average interaction worker spends 28% of his workweek managing emails